k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A: Function that is only applicable to data manipulations on root tables.

-B: Specific type of Fabric function, used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic in Java.
+B: Specific type of Fabric function used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic in Java.

-C: Function that can be applied to any table of the LU schema, making it a root table.
+C: Function that can be applied to any table in the LU schema, making it a root table.

-D: Function that operates data manipulations only if the systems root user is logged on.
+D: Function that operates data manipulations only if the system's root user is logged in.

 (***Solution 3: B ***).